 Carson Patents starts with a professional Prior Art Search.
 This will inform about the products, inventions, and research that are similar to your invention or idea.
 It offers insight into novelty and patentability.
 Further, it helps inform on what to address when writing the patent application’s description and claims.

 Additionally, we offer Patentability and Infringement Studies that include prior art searches.
 These studies analyze the claims of patents and patent applications.

 Step 2: Write the best description (specification).

-Patent Application Writing is next.
-Once you know what you are likely to be facing as prior art you can write a good patent application.
-Good searching enhances application writing, and can reduce or eliminate potential rejections and objections, saving you money.
-A quality search will make all the difference in writing an application.
+Patent Application Writing is second.
+Once we know what is prior art, then we can write a good patent application.
+Good searching enhances application writing.
+It reduces or eliminates potential rejections and objections, saving you money.
+A professional search will make all the difference in writing an application.

 Step 3: File the patent application.